Free shipping on Orders $50+

 Coffee beans are sensitive to odors, and they can absorb the smells of other foods and spices nearby.
 This can result in a loss of flavor and aroma and can create an unpleasant taste in your coffee.

 To avoid this, store your coffee beans away from strong-smelling foods, such as onions, garlic, and spices.
-Additionally, use an airtight container to protect the beans from external smells.

 Storing coffee beans for too long